stevemarvell/BunkBed/README.md

 unwise.
 Better to wait for Vagrant 1.8.2 and any appropriate updates to Ununtu 16.04. - SM

+Had to downgrade to wily64 to get multiple network cards to work.

 ## TODO

 * Address the above ifdown issue